ohrabina/ENGETO_Data/SQL_Project/Results.md

 analysis.sql -> in this file could be found SQL queries used for finding the test answers.

 1st Question: Does during examined years pay rise?
-Answer: yes, in all branches pays rise, where min is in 2006 and max in 2018
+Answer: Overall trend of pays is rising, where min is in 2006 and max in 2018 (supporting data in excel).
+But in this trend are years in which pay dropped.

 2nd Question: How many liters of milk and how many kilograms of bread one can buy in first and last investigated period.
 Answer: During this question it is not specified if differentiation based on branches is need, therefore an average pay was used as marker